changeworld/azure-docs.ja-jp/articles/marketplace-consumer/mytemplates-getstarted.md

 <properties
-   pageTitle="プライベート テンプレートを使ってみる | Microsoft Azure"
-   description="Azure ポータル、Azure CLI、または PowerShell を使ってプライベート テンプレートを追加、管理、共有します。"
-   services="marketplace-customer"
-   documentationCenter=""
-   authors="VybavaRamadoss"
+   pageTitle="Get started with private Templates | Microsoft Azure" description="Add, manage and share your private templates using the Azure portal, the Azure CLI, or PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"